wendyverdonk93/docs/content/api/payment_methods/post-order-kbc.md

 | customer                       | object | Contains personal information about the customer.                                        |

-Please make sure you check out our dedicated documentation for [KBC](/payment-methods/kbc/)
+Read more about [KBC](/payment-methods/banks/kbc/) on our documentation page.

 ### Direct